-WHEREAS, the Parties acknowledge the unique circumstances surrounding the Army's disposal of the Developer Property and, in particular, the need for expeditious transfer of the Developer Property to enable the City to meet its commitments to early redevelopment of the Developer Property in advance of completion of the Former Fort Ord HCP and issuance of incidental take permits to one or more of the Parties based thereon.
-The Parties further acknowledge the continuing authority and commitment of the United States to enforce the HMP, as refined by the Restrictions, with regard to the Developer Property, including the reservation of a right of reentry to ensure compliance.
+WHEREAS, the Parties acknowledge the unique circumstances surrounding the Army's disposal of the Developer Property and, in particular, the need for expeditious transfer of the Developer Property to enable the County to meet its commitments to early redevelopment of the Developer Property in advance of completion of the Former Fort Ord HCP and issuance of incidental take permits to one or more of the Parties based thereon.
+The Parties further acknowledge the continuing authority and commitment of the United States to enforce the HMP, as refined by the Restrictions, with regard to the Developer Property.
 The Parties acknowledge that, as provided in the HMP, future disposals of land by the Army at the Former Fort Ord, including any future Section 7 consultations with the Army on such land disposals, will not include any authorization under the ESA of take of listed species incidental to post disposal reuse of the lands unless such authorization occurs through issuance of incidental take permits associated with an approved Former Fort Ord HCP or other approved HCP or through post disposal individual Section 7 consultations where an independent federal nexus is present.